East Lancashire Hospice

 The expected commitment for this role is dependent upon your availability.

-Transport for patients is required Monday to Friday with attendance at the hospice required at various times during the day from 9.30am with final appointments finishing at 4pm, although any commitment would be greatly appreciated to enable us to run a flexible and vital sevice to our patients
+Transport for patients is required Monday to Friday with attendance at the hospice required at various times through the day from 9.30am with final appointments finishing at 6.00pm.

-12. To report any incidents or accidents (however minor) to staff as soon as possible.
+• To report any incidents or accidents (however minor) to staff as soon as possible

-1. Pay for your reasonable travelling expenses on your journeys being verified with the use of AA mileage calculator on 45p per mile.
+• Pay for your reasonable travelling expenses on your journeys being verified with the use of AA mileage calculator on 45p per mile

-5. Provide contact and support if you encounter any difficulties in this role.
+• Provide contact and support if you encounter any difficulties in this role

 Skills, knowledge, abilities and qualities required